 It invites OAA members, as well as those on the path to becoming an Architect or Licensed Technologist OAA, and their collaborative teams to respond to an identified area of concern using their skills and insights.
 The program runs biennially, having begun with the SHIFT 2019 Infrastructure/Architecture Challenge.

-In a world facing increasingly urgent and complex challenges—climate change, forced migration, poverty, an aging population and beyond—the need for responsible, innovative and inspiring architectural solutions has never been greater.
+In a world facing increasingly urgent and complex challenges—climate change, forced migration, poverty, an aging population and beyond—the need for responsible, innovative, and inspiring architectural solutions has never been greater.

-Architects are ideally suited to propose creative solutions.
+The architecture profession is ideally suited to propose creative solutions.
 The OAA challenges the profession to further enhance the public’s perception of architecture as a force that acts as a catalyst for positive social change.